 This service can be provided as a routine maintenance cleaning at the time of in-home consultation, or to give a clean slate prior to medicating infected ears.

 The list goes on!
-Please contact us if you do not see your desired veterinary service listed here!
-We work closely with many local veterinary hospitals if we find your pet needs or would benefit from radiographs and/or any surgical procedures.
+Please contact us if you do not see your desired veterinary service listed here, or would like more information regarding any of the services above!
+We work closely with many local veterinary hospitals (including general practice and specialty medicine/surgery) if we find your pet needs or would benefit from radiographs, ultrasound, and/or surgical treatment.

 Every pet has different needs based on their age, lifestyle, and current health status.
 We create a specialized treatment plan for every pet during their in-home consultation.